-The audience will be basic scientists and clinician-scientists (mainly neurologists) from different biomedical disciplines.
+The majority of the audience will be basic scientists and clinician-scientists (mainly neurologists) from different biomedical disciplines.
 Where possible, tend towards a summary of background work rather than detailed review.
 If explaining a novel or advanced technology, please take sufficient time to outline why the use of the technique is important for MND research.

 Audience for Clinical Sessions (sessions ending in ‘B’, for example ‘3B’): Both clinical researchers and those involved in care practice will be present, with a range of knowledge and expertise.
 Research-based presentations may require an accessible introduction to the research field, with time taken to explain technical terms or jargon.
 Presenters should try to close by addressing the question ‘What does this mean for care practice, now or in the future?’

 - Please use Microsoft PowerPoint, with a minimum text font of 14.

 - We recommend that you use widescreen layout (16:9; in PowerPoint, this can be changed in the ‘Design’ tab -> Slide Size)